Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Numerical Example

 First, we consider the case of \emph{time-invariant} parameters.
 Then, we show that for \emph{time-varying} parameters, the AE-MPC's performance approaches that of economic MPC with perfect model knowledge.

 \paragraph*{Time-invariant parameters} We consider $\theta_k = [0.1, 1]^\top\ \forall k\geq 0$ and the initial parameter estimate $\hat{\theta}_0 = [0.0980, 1.0200]^\top$.
 We compare three different controllers. \begin{itemize} \item The proposed AE-MPC scheme, with the LMS switched on at time step $200$, \item an E-MPC scheme with $\hat{\theta}_k = \theta_k$ (known parameters), and \item an E-MPC scheme with $\hat{\theta}_k = \hat{\theta}_0,\ \forall k\geq 0$ (no adaptation). \end{itemize} In Figure~\ref{fig:results_performance}, we depict the simulation results.
 At the beginning, the AE-MPC and the E-MPC (no adaptation) show the same behavior until the LMS is switched on (vertical grey dashed line).
 Afterwards, the AE-MPC controlled system achieves a higher average concentration $[x]_2$ and thus, a smaller cost.
 AE-MPC first performs similar to E-MPC (no adaptation) and then the performance improves through adaptation and converges to the performance of E-MPC (known parameters).
-Furthermore, While Theorem~\ref{thm_transient} provides a bound on the transient performance compared to the optimal setpoint, Figure~\ref{fig:results_performance} shows that the proposed AE-MPC scheme incurs an even smaller cost than the optimal steady-state operation.
 The parameter estimates $\hat{\theta}_k$ gradually approaches the true parameters, and after $2\cdot 10^3$ time steps, the estimate remains close to the true parameters.
+Furthermore, Theorem~\ref{thm_transient} provides a bound on the transient performance compared to the optimal setpoint, whereas Figure~\ref{fig:results_performance} and Table~\ref{tab:average-perf_comparison} shows that the proposed AE-MPC scheme increases the production yield by $1.038\,\%$ compared to the optimal steady-state.

 \paragraph*{Time-varying parameters} In the second simulation, we use a ramp to mimic a drift of the system parameters over $3000$ time steps.
 The evolution of the LMS parameter estimates in this case are shown in Figure~\ref{fig:results_time-varying} together with the averaged transient performance.
 The results indicate that the LMS parameter estimator can follow drifting parameters which in turn leads to an improvement of the average performance.
 After $2.5\cdot10^3$ time steps, the performance of AE-MPC and E-MPC (known parameters) are almost identical and significantly better than the performance of E-MPC without adaptation.